 Yes, in an effort to protect our patients, their families and our staff during the coronavirus outbreak, Cincinnati Children’s is now screening parents, visitors and employees every day before they enter patient care areas.
 You will also be given a mask to wear while you are at the medical center.

 How the screening works:

-Parents, visitors and employees will have to answer two questions.
-The questions are:
+Parents, visitors and employees will have to answer these questions:

 Along with answering the questions, your temperature will be taken.
 If you pass the screening, you will be given a sticker to wear for the day.
 It should be worn where it can be easily seen.

 If you do not pass the screening, you will not be allowed to come into patient care areas and will be asked to return to your vehicle.